 In other words you find yourself sat with someone who hasn’t been pre-framed to only talk about their life in a “present to future” manner.
 They are continually bringing up experiences, emotions, people, places from their past!
 All of your active listening skills and learnings about being “present” are being put to good use and there is a voice inside you screaming something along the lines of “I need to help them explore some of these beliefs, these emotions and associations from their past, they keep going there so it’s as clear as day this is significant to them”.
 You become frightfully aware all of a sudden that other than your intuition and own life experiences (which ICF specifically frowns upon you voicing) you have practically zero skills as a coach to help them here, in their past, which is what fills their subconscious mind, 95% of who they are and running their body on a moment to moment basis.

-I know how that feels and it was significant enough for me to decide to pursue this “problem” and add value to others now I personally am in a position to do so.
+I know how that feels and it was significant enough for me to decide to pursue this “problem” and add value to other coaches and aspiring coaches now I personally am in a position to do so.
 Having spoken to at least 50 other people who are basing their coaching careers largely on their ICF or other Executive Coaching skillsets it became very clear this is a frustration and limitation a lot of coaches are having, not just those starting out in their career as coaches.

 Why does this happen to some coaches whereas others never feel this way?

 It seems to me that there are several kinds of people who endeavor to become qualified as a an ICF coach.
 What I believe happens is that one of these groups of people are aspiring coaches who have not yet realized the nuances between Life Coaching and Executive Coaching.
 I certainly was in this category at the beginning of my career as a coach.
-They embark on a journey as a coach signing up to ICF training and certification unaware that this is a very specific skillset (don’t get me wrong, an extremely valuable one) but for “Executive Coaching” predominantly.
+They embark on a journey as a coach signing up to ICF training and certification unaware that this is a very specific skillset (don’t get me wrong, an extremely valuable and effective one) but for “Executive Coaching” predominantly.
 You can’t base a “Life Coaching” career on this skillset alone with real clients out in the real world.
 Time and time again I have heard the same thing from aspiring life coaches who are trying to thrive and help their clients thrive on ICF coaching techniques alone.
 “I don’t know what to do when my client goes to their past”.
 “I can see a clear limiting belief and my client acknowledges it too but how do I help them change that?”
 Your client wants to go diving into the deep end of their mind, you can follow them there but you have no idea what to do when you hit the bottom and how to bring them back up a new person (so to speak).
 In my humble opinion, if you desire to do this you are a life coach at heart and need a life coach’s skillset.
 I have found the ICF coaching style is an amazing supplement to that, and is just that.
 A supplement.

 In ICF we learn that coaching is absolutely not therapy or counselling and that is accurate and correct by ICF’S own definition.
 What is not so clear though is that within the realms of life coaching the relationship between a client’s thoughts, emotions and behaviors stemming from their past and building awareness and clarity here with them is generally one of the main ingredients to a successful outcome for the client over a course of sessions.
 We all get anxious and stressed.
 We all have cognitive distortions and maladaptive thoughts.
 I don’t believe you can be an effective coach with no knowledge in these areas, certainly not a Life Coach.
 The overlap of where NLP (Neuro-Linguistic Programming) stops and CBT (Cognitive Behavioral Therapy) starts is at times quite indistinguishable to the coach proficient in both.
 That is not to mention an element of counselling potentially added to the mix too (often without coaches even realizing that is what they are doing in the moment, have they not taken any counselling courses themselves).